Gouthamve/geekon.tech/content/content/post/tsdb-as-a-lib.md

 ## Querying Data

-Now that we inserted the data, lets read it back.
+Now that we inserted the data, let’s read it back.
 This is where `tsdb` excels, by giving you a really powerful way to query time-series.

 We first need to specify the time-range over which we need the data and then we use several `Matchers` to choose the series for which we want the data for.
 ```
-1  q := db.Querier(10, 1000)  // The data b/w t=0 to t=1000
+1  q := db.Querier(10, 1000)  // The data b/w t=10 to t=1000
 2  defer q.Close()  // To release locks.
 3
 4  seriesSet := q.Select(labels.NewEqualMatcher("a", "b"))